-Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire 9-7.
-Multiple Beams Bear Girders on Notched Column Purpose: Transfer of vertical load from beams and girders to column.
-Description: Wood column cross-section is reduced to provide bearing for wood girders.
+Connection Type Image Designer Notes Class Load Cost Const Inspect Fire 9-7.
+Multiple Beams Bear on Girders on Notched Column Purpose: Transfer of vertical load from beams and girders to column.
+Description: Wood column cross-section reduced to provide bearing for wood girders.
 Wood beams bear over wood girders.
-Positive connection between the beams, girders and column is screws or bolts.
+Positive connection between beams, girders and column is screws or bolts.
 Notes: Girders may be simple-span or continuous over column.
 Fully-threaded screws reinforce beam notch as necessary.
 Capacity is limited by girder perpendicular-to-grain bearing.
-Additional screws in the members can provide increased shear capacity.
-Additional information can be found in MTC Solutions' Full Thread SWG ASSY Screws in Reinforcement paper.
-See the 2018 NDS and AITC Technical Note 19 Guidelines for Evaluation of Holes and Notches in Structural Glued Laminated Timber Beams for notch sizing.
-A deep notch methodology is provided in MTC Solutions' ASSY Screws as Tensile Reinforcement in Notched Beams.
 It is recommended that screws installed in beam are slightly overdriven to account for beam shrinkage.
+Deck not shown for clarity.
+Beam may require bracing for lateral-torsional buckling.
+The NDS allows notching of glulam members with limitations outlined in Section 5.4.5 while considering requirements for shear capacity in 2018 NDS Sections 3.4.3.2 (or 2024 NDS Section 3.4.3.1) and 5.3.10.
+Bending capacity at notches should consider the net section per NDS Section 3.1.2.
+Refer to AITC Technical Note 19 and APA \$560 for more guidance.
+Notches in wood elements, including glulam, may be strengthened with fully-threaded screws reinforcing the potential crack location.
 1 High \$\$ Advanced Advanced Level II 9-8.
 Multiple Beams Bear on Bearing Plate with Steel Standoff Supporting Column Above Purpose: Transfer of vertical loads from beams to column and transfer of vertical load from column above directly to column below.
-Description: Column above floor is supported by steel standoff and beams bear on plate with a knife plate at base of standoff.
+Description: Column above floor is supported by steel standoff and beams bear on plate with knife plate at base of standoff.
 Steel components are connected to wood with glued-in rods, dowels, or screws.
 Notes: Alternate connections include bucket plates for columns and/or beams with through-bolts.
 Beams may also be framed in perpendicular direction.
-Capacity of connection is dependent on perpendicular-to-grain capacity of beam and parallel-to-grain capacity of the columns.
+Capacity of connection is dependent on perpendicular-to-grain capacity of beam and parallel-to-grain capacity of columns.
 Deck not shown for clarity.
 Beam may require bracing for lateral-torsional buckling.
 2 High \$\$\$ Moderate Advanced Level III

-Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire 9-9.
-Multiple Beams Bear on Girders on Bearing Plate with Steel Standoff Supporting Column Above Purpose: Transfer of vertical load from beams and girders to column.
+Connection Type Image Designer Notes Class Load Cost Const Inspect Fire 9-9.
+Multiple Beams Bear on Girders on Bearing Plate with Steel Standoff Supporting Column Above Image Purpose: Transfer of vertical load from beams and girders to column.
 Connection accommodates column above.
 Description: Columns are separated by a custom steel standoff with bearing plates, beams bear on girder, and girder bears on lower column bearing plate.
 Positive connections between the beams and girders vary.
 Bearing plates are attached to columns with screws or threaded rods with adhesive.
 Notes: Alternate connections for columns include bucket plates with through-bolts.
 Alternate connections for beams include knife plates, which also provide capacity for drag element.
 Girders may be simple-span or continuous over column.
 Capacity is limited by girder perpendicular-to-grain bearing.
-Additional screws in the members can provide increased shear capacity.
-Additional information can be found in MTC Solutions' Full Thread SWG ASSY Screws in Reinforcement.
-See the 2018 NDS and American Institute of Timber Construction's AITC Technical Note 19 Guidelines for Evaluation of Holes and Notches in Structural Glued Laminated Timber Beams for notch sizing.
-A deep notch methodology is provided in MTC Solutions ASSY Screws as Tensile Reinforcement in Notched Beams.
 It is recommended that screws installed in beam are slightly overdriven to account for beam shrinkage.
 Deck not shown for clarity.
 Beam may require bracing for lateral-torsional buckling.
-2 High \$\$\$ Advanced Advanced Level III
+The NDS allows notching of glulam members with limitations outlined in Section 5.4.5 while considering requirements for shear capacity in 2018 NDS Sections Class Load High Cost \$\$\$ Advanced Fire Level III capacity for drag element.
+Girders may be simple-span or continuous over column.
+Capacity is limited by girder perpendicular-to-grain bearing.
+It is recommended that screws installed in beam are slightly overdriven to account for beam shrinkage.
+Deck not shown for clarity.
+Beam may require bracing for lateral-torsional buckling.
+The NDS allows notching of glulam members with limitations outlined in Section